Julie Zissimopoulos, PhD's contact information

 Julie Zissimopoulos, PhD's Bio

-Julie M. Zissimopoulos is an associate professor in the USC Price School of Public Policy.
-In addition to her faculty appointment, she serves as director of research training and director of the Initiative on Aging and Cognition at the USC Schaeffer Center.
-She is also co-director of USC’s Alzheimer’s disease focused Resource Center for Minority Aging Research, funded by the National Institute on Aging (NIA).
+Julie M. Zissimopoulos is a Professor in the Sol Price School of Public Policy at the University of Southern California.
+In addition to her faculty appointment, she is a Senior Fellow and Co-Director of the Aging and Cognition Research Program and Research Training at the Schaeffer Center for Health Policy and Economics.
+She is Director of USC’s Resource Center for Minority Aging Research, and Center for Advancing Sociodemographic and Economic Study of Alzheimer’s Disease and Related Dementias (CeASES-ADRD), both focused on reducing burden of Alzheimer’s disease and funded by the National Institute on Aging (NIA).

-Her recently published research appears in numerous publications such as the Journal of the American Medical Association Neurology, Journal of Gerontology Social Science, Journal of the American Academy of Arts and Sciences, Journal of Health Economics.
-She is a frequent speaker on the economics of aging and her research is frequently disseminated through the popular press including media outlets such as The New York Times, The Washington Post, Los Angeles Times, CNN and National Public Radio.
+Published research appeared in Journal of the American Medical Association Neurology, Journal of Gerontology Social Science, Journal of the American Academy of Arts and Sciences, Journal of Health Economics and Alzheimer’s and Dementia.
+Her research on the economics of aging is disseminated through media outlets such as the New York Times, Washington Post, Los Angeles Times, CNN, National Public Radio.

-Zissimopoulos received her BA summa cum laude from Boston College, her MA from Columbia University, and a PhD in economics from the University of California, Los Angeles.
+Dr. Zissimopoulos received her B.A. summa cum laude from Boston College, her M.A. from Columbia University, and a Ph.D. in economics from the University of California, Los Angeles.